 The Target population to be served will be: All youth who are at risk of becoming substance abusers and their parents and the Glen Cove community at large.

 Community Committee: Serves as a think tank to examine needs assessment data and make recommendations; Implement media campaigns regarding underage binge drinking, enforcement of underage drinking laws and social host law; Implement City Prevention Mission Statement, “SAFE Homes” and “SAFE Downtown/SAFE Glen Cove”; Act as Steering Committee for the development of the Glen Cove PRIDE Foundation.

-Parent Committee: Act as a bi-lingual parent resource for prevention, education, intervention, and research on alcohol and drug abuse; Serve as Liaison with the PTA Council; Participate in assessing and analyzing root causes of substance abuse problems in the community; Help develop, promote and attend the following Coalition activities and events: Annual Health and Fitness Fair; Town Hall, Parent University; Red Ribbon Week, SAFE Rides, SAFE Homes.
+Parent Committee: Acts as a bi-lingual parent resource for prevention, education, intervention, and research on alcohol and drug abuse; Serve as Liaison with the PTA Council; Participate in assessing and analyzing root causes of substance abuse problems in the community; Help develop, promote and attend the following Coalition activities and events: Town Hall, Parent University; Red Ribbon Week, National Night Out, Downtown Sounds, International Night, Back to School Night, SAFE Rides, SAFE Homes.

 School Committee: Utilizes the prevention needs assessment data to identify, to provide Alcohol, Tobacco & Other Drugs (ATOD) prevention activities, and programs for youth; Expand and enhance Health Education curriculum to address needs assessment data; Enforce District’s Tobacco Policy and drug-free school zones; Utilize Teens-As-Teachers/SALT programs to facilitate and implement coalition prevention activities throughout the district; Collaborate with the Youth Committee on shared coalition initiatives to ensure full community participation; Participate in assessing and analyzing root causes of substance abuse problems in the community.